cwcupples/CTFWriteups/PicoCTF/2021/bin_exp/filtered_shellcode/README.md

 # Filtered Shellcode - Pico CTF 2021

 This challenge takes a look at writing shellcode but in a very specific manner.
-We are given a single binary called "fun" and given the hint to look at the calling convention and see how to set up the registers.
+We are given a single binary called `fun` and given the hint to look at the calling convention and see how to set up the registers.

 ## Reversing the Binary

-So to begin, we download the binary and throw it in Ghidra and find out a little bit about the program.
-Below is the decompiled main function and we can see that it takes user input and calls a function called execute.
-Below main is the decompiled version of execute, but it's a little difficult to determine exactly what execute is doing.
-It roughly looks like it takes the input from the command line and then stores is in the stack, but with some filtering that's a little hard to understand.
+So to begin, we download the binary and throw it in Ghidra to find out a little bit about the program.
+I've added a few variable names and some comments to the output of Ghidra to clean it up a bit.
+Below is the decompiled main function and we can see that it takes user input and calls a function called `execute()`.

 ```c++
 undefined4 main(void)